 Introduction

-The St. Lawrence System, formed by one of the largest estuaries in the world and a vast interior sea, is a complex social-ecological system characterized by highly variable environmental conditions and oceanographic processes, both in space and time (Dufour and Ouellet, 2007; El-Sabh and Silverberg, 1990; White and Johns, 1997).
+The Estuary and Gulf St. Lawrence of St. Lawrence, Canada (EGSL), formed by one of the largest estuaries in the world and a vast interior sea, is a complex social-ecological system characterized by highly variable environmental conditions and oceanographic processes, both in space and time (Dufour and Ouellet, 2007; El-Sabh and Silverberg, 1990; White and Johns, 1997).
 It thus offers a unique and heterogeneous array of habitats suited for the establishment of diverse and productive ecological communities (Savenkoff et al., 2000).
-As a result, the St. Lawrence System provides a wealth of ecosystem services that have historically and contemporarily benefited the Canadian economy.
+As a result, the EGSL provides a wealth of ecosystem services that have historically and contemporarily benefited the Canadian economy.
 It sustains a rich fisheries industry targeting more than 50 species, serves as the gateway to eastern North-America by granting access to more than 40 ports and the most densely populated Canadian region, hosts a booming tourism industry and an expanding aquaculture production, fosters emerging activities and boasts a yet untapped hydrocarbon potential (Beauchesne et al., 2016; Schloss et al., 2017 @archambault2017).
-With major investments recently made and more forthcoming in economic and infrastructure development and research (e.g. Government of Québec, 2015; RQM, 2018), an intensification of the human footprint is expected in the St. Lawrence System.
+With major investments recently made and more forthcoming in economic and infrastructure development and research (e.g. Government of Québec, 2015; RQM, 2018), an intensification of the human footprint is expected in the EGSL.

 As elsewhere in the world (see Halpern et al., 2015b), this intensifying human footprint will likely result in increasingly intricate environmental exposure regimes, i.e. suites of overlapping and potentially interacting environmental drivers threatening ecosystems, habitats or ecological communities.
 Drivers, often referred to as stressors or pressures, are any externalities that affect environmental processes and disturb natural systems.
 Drivers may originate from natural or human-induced biophysical processes (e.g. sea surface temperature anomalies and hypoxia) or directly from anthropogenic activities (e.g. fisheries and marine pollution).
 The potential for complex interactions between drivers is the largest uncertainty when studying or predicting environmental change (Côté et al., 2016; Darling and Côté, 2008).
 The effects of multiple drivers can combine non-linearly and result in effects that are greater (synergistic effect) or lower (antagonistic effect) than the sum of individual effects (Côté et al., 2016; Crain et al., 2008; Darling and Côté, 2008).

 The uncertainty associated with complex driver interactions must therefore be taken into account when investigating environmental impacts (Côté et al., 2016), yet most research on driver effects in marine environments remains overwhelmingly focused on single driver assessments (O’Brien et al., 2019).
-Arising from the expected increase in environmental exposure and the experiences of past and current ecological tragedies such as the collapse of cod fisheries (Dempsey et al., 2018; Frank et al., 2005) and the decline of the beluga and right whale populations (Plourde et al., 2014) is a need to characterize the distribution, intensity and overlap between drivers in the St. Lawrence System.
+Arising from the expected increase in environmental exposure and the experiences of past and current ecological tragedies such as the collapse of cod fisheries (Dempsey et al., 2018; Frank et al., 2005) and the decline of the beluga and right whale populations (Plourde et al., 2014) is a need to characterize the distribution, intensity and overlap between drivers in the EGSL.
 This will provide critical information on areas most exposed to cumulative drivers and on the interaction potential of drivers in the St. Lawrence.
-It is also a necessary step towards the holistic and integrated management of the St. Lawrence System.
+It is also a necessary step towards the holistic and integrated management of the EGSL.